ehmicky/safe-json-value/README.md

 _Type_: `any`

-Copy of input `value` with [changes](#changes-1) applied to make it JSON-safe.
+Copy of the input `value` after applying all the [changes](#changes-1) to make it JSON-safe.

 #### changes

 _Type_: `Change[]`

 List of [changes](#changes-1) applied to [`value`](#value).
 Each item is an individual change to a specific property.
+A given property might have multiple changes, listed in order.

 ##### changes[*].path